Rotating twisted magnetosphere of magnetars: approximate analytical solutions: Introduction

 Compared with normal pulsars, magnetars may be neutron stars powered by their strong magnetic field (Duncan \& Thompson 1992).
-The magnetic field in the case of magnetars carries free energy with them because the magnetic field may be twisted or have more complex geometry (Thompson et al. 2002; Pavan et al. 2009; Beloborodov 2009; Glampedakis et al. 2014; Akgun et al. 2016; Kojima et al. 2017; Tong 2019).
+The magnetic field in the case of magnetars carries free energy because the magnetic field may be twisted or have more complex geometry (Thompson et al. 2002; Pavan et al. 2009; Beloborodov 2009; Glampedakis et al. 2014; Akgun et al. 2016; Kojima et al. 2017; Tong 2019).
 The evolving magnetosphere of magnetars and/or crustal field is responsible for their bursts and outbursts (Coti Zelati et al. 2018; Tong \& Huang 2020).
-Since magnetars typically have a rotation period about 10 seconds.
-Some modelings of magnetar magnetosphere assume that all the field lines are closed field lines and there is no open field lines in the case of magnetars.
+Since magnetars typically have a rotation period about 10 seconds, some modelings of magnetar magnetosphere assume that all the field lines are closed field lines and there is no open field line in the case of magnetars.
 This will make the magnetosphere of magnetars very different from that of pulsars.
-However, observationally some high magnetic field pulsar also show magnetar activities (Gavriil et al. 2008; Gogus et al. 2016; Archibald et al. 2016).
-The radio emission of magnetars evolves from typical magnetars case to that of the normal pulsar case (Camilo et al. 2016; Huang et al. 2023).
-And it is a general belief that pulsars and magnetars belong to unified population of neutron stars (Rea et al. 2010; Vigano et al. 2013).
+However, observationally some high magnetic field pulsars also show magnetar activities (Gavriil et al. 2008; Gogus et al. 2016; Archibald et al. 2016).
+The radio emission properties of magnetars are different from that of normal pulsars.
+However, at the end of their radio activities, they evolve from typical magnetar case to that of the normal pulsar case (Camilo et al. 2016; Huang et al. 2023).
+And it is a general belief that pulsars and magnetars belong to a unified population of neutron stars (Rea et al. 2010; Vigano et al. 2013).